Happy Birthday to me!

 Yay!
 You’re done!
 Hang your curtain and step back and admire your brilliant (and lasting!) handiwork!

-Feel free to add your own recommendations and/or corrections to my instructions in the comments (I especially appreciate these, so don’t hold back!)
+Feel free to add your own recommendations and/or corrections to my instructions in the comments (I really appreciate these, so don’t hold back!)

 This morning has been very peaceful.
 Bridget has been taking a nice long nap, and I have been on my computer, enjoying the quiet, happily clicking my way through blogs that I normally have to skim or skip over entirely.
 A nice lazy morning.